Project courses and final theses

 - Topics for semestral projects (preceding the bachelor or master thesis) should be directly inserted into faculty-wide application Semestral projects.
 Here you will also see which students registered for your topics and here you should also confirm their registration.
 (Student interface to this application is different.)

-- Proposals for topics of bachelor / master theses should be elaborated on the relevant form (doc, pdf) according to the following requirements.
+- Proposals for topics of bachelor / master theses should be elaborated on the relevant form (DOCX) according to the requirements below.
+Please, fill it in using MS Office or LibreOffice.

 Requirements for thesis topic proposal